-DAP-2360

-Current DHCP These are IP address pools the DHCP server D-Link Dynamic Profile: has assigned using the dynamic pool setting.
-Maintenanœ ▼ Configuration Host Name: The host name of a device on the network Current IP List that is assigned an IP address from the DHCP Basic Settings Wireless Current DHCP Dynamic Pools dynamic pool. ■ LAN Host Name Binding MAC Address Assigned IP Address Advanced Settings Performance Multi-SSID Current DHCP Static Pools Binding MAC The MAC address of a device on the network Assigned IP Address Host Name Binding MAC Address that is assigned an IP address from the DHCP Intrusion Address: Schedule dynamic pool. ■ QoS AP Array ARP Spoofing Prevention DHCP Server Assigned IP The current corresponding DHCP-assigned IP Dynamic Pool Settings address of the device.
-Static Pool Settings Address: Current IP Mapping List ⊕ Filters Status Lease Time: The length of time that the dynamic IP address will be valid.
-Current DHCP These are the IP address pools of the DHCP Static Pools: server assigned through the static pool settings.
-Host Name: The host name of a device on the network that is assigned an IP address from the DHCP dynamic pool.
+Current DHCP Dynamic Profile: These are IP address pools the DHCP server has assigned using the dynamic pool setting.

+Binding MAC Address:

+The MAC address of a device on the network that is assigned an IP address from the DHCP dynamic pool.

+Assigned IP Address: The current corresponding DHCP-assigned IP address of the device.

+Lease Time:

+The length of time that the dynamic IP address will be valid.

+Current DHCP Static Pools: These are the IP address pools of the DHCP server assigned through the static pool settings.

-The MAC address of a device on the network that is within the DHCP static IP address pool.
+Binding MAC Address: The MAC address of a device on the network that is within the DHCP static IP address pool.